mecid/mecid.github.io/_posts/2021-07-21-submitting-values-to-swiftui-view.md

 We use the *onSubmit* view modifier with a search submit trigger.
 It means SwiftUI runs the given closure only as a result of search action.
 SwiftUI provides us a set of different submit triggers like *search, text, form,* and its count can increase in the future releases of SwiftUI.

+Other views which we can use in conjunction with the *onSubmit* view modifier are *TextField* and *SecureField*.
+We can attach the *onSubmit* view modifier directly to the text field.
+In this case, we have to use the text submit trigger.

 ```swift
 struct ContentView: View {
     @State private var query = ""